thesensorpeople/leuze_rsl_ros2_drivers/README.md

 $ rviz2
 ```

-You can view the scan profile by running :
+You can view the scan profile mounted at a certain height above the floor by running :
 ```
 $ ros2 launch leuze_description view_rsl400.launch.py
 ```